ORF-4450/Robot21C/README.md

 FRC Team 4450 2021 Robot Control program.

 This is the Command based 2021 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "TBA" for FRC game "INFINITE RECHARGE".
+Operates the robot "Gregory" for FRC game "INFINITE RECHARGE".

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code